Sue9104/web-manual/interface/reviewer-review-management.md

 1. Seach items by project name, priority, deadline

-2. use "Google Help" to accelerate translation

-3. submit translation

-## Retranslation List

-The items rejected by reviewer are listed here.

-> Description of status please see [status](../glossary.md#status)

-**Actions:**

-1. Seach items by project name, priority, deadline

-2. use "Google Help" to accelerate translation
+2. Aggree translation

-3. submit translation
+3. Refuse translation

 ## History

-All the operations by you are listed here, including first translation and re-translation.
+All the items reviewed by you are listed here.

 > Description of status please see [status](../glossary.md#status)